skipoleschris/axon-testing/README.md

   calls to different enpoints
 - *basic1* - Loads a basic handler for commands and events
 - *basic2* - Loads the same as basic1 but using different port configurations
+- *additional* - Additional handler for scenarios where we need a different spring application name

 The idea of the handler1 and handler2 profiles is to allow two versions of the same microservice to be running to see how multiple instances deal with commands, queries and events.